yaya2devops/terraform-beginner-bootcamp-2023/README.md

 So this is cool.
 With what we reached we can take files to the s3 but does it capture the data inside?

 - Be aware that Terraform checks file paths but not their content.
-- Use an Etag to track content changes.
+- Use an `etag` to track content changes.
-- Add an Etag with `filemd5` for accurate content tracking.
+- Add an `etag` with `filemd5` for accurate content tracking.

-1. Change the index.html file from what it was to something else.
+1. Change the `index.html` file from what it was to something else.
-2. Double change the error.html
+2. Double change the `error.html`
-3. Run tf plan and tf apply and go to the console.
+3. Run `tf plan` and `tf apply` and go to the console.

 |👀|No File Changes!|
 |---:|:---|